 The number of concerns/recommendations on corruption has slowly been rising over the years.
-We go from 1 concern in 2010, to 2 in 2011, 1 in 2012, 2 in 2013, to 4 in 2014, 2 in 2015, 3 in 2016 and 3 in 2017, resulting in a total of 18.
+They go from 1 concern in 2010, to 3 in 2011, 1 in 2012, 2 in 2013, to 4 in 2014, 2 in 2015, 5 in 2016 and 3 in 2017, resulting in a total of 21.

-The subjects of the concerns/recommendations on corruption vary: most of them are about trafficking (6), some of them are about corruption in general (4) and about corruption among officials (4), 3 of them are about access to remedy and one is about non-discrimination, on a total of 18.
+The subjects of the concerns/recommendations on corruption vary: most of them are about trafficking (5), some of them are about corruption in general (5) and about corruption among officials (5).
+There are 3 issues about access to remedy, 1 about non-discrimination, 1 about corruption in obtaining certificates and 1 on extortion of migrants, on a total of 21.

-The CMW often recommends to investigate cases of corruption (8 out of 14).
-In 5 countries, the Committee adopted quite a general recommendation, that is not too vague.
-For example, in Mauritania's recommendations adopted in 201625, the Committee recommends the State to investigate, to impose sanctions, to conduct information campaigns about filing complaints, and to raise awareness about the services that are available to migrant workers and their families for free.
-1 recommendation is about monitoring the implementation of the Trafficking in Persons Act with respect to corruption26, remaining very vague.
+The CMW often recommends investigating cases of corruption.
+In 5 countries, the Committee adopted quite a general recommendation that is not too vague.
+For example, in Mauritania's recommendations adopted in 201630, the Committee recommends the State investigate, impose sanctions, conduct information campaigns about filing complaints, and raise awareness about the services that are available to migrant workers and their families for free.
+One recommendation is about monitoring the implementation of the Trafficking in Persons Act with respect to corruption31, remaining very vague.
 To conclude, the vagueness of the recommendations is not too bad: the Committee often recommends to investigate and enumerates several actions the State should take.
-They could be more concrete, but tell the State what it needs to do to improve the situation.
+They could be more concrete but tell the State what it needs to do to improve the situation.